 - Reference information (name and email of reference)

-Two references must be submitted electronically; it is strongly recommended that at least one reference is from a Professional Associate or Fellow member of AIC.
-Once an applicant submits their reference information, the references will receive an email with a link directly to the application portal where they will complete a brief form regarding their support for the application.
+Two references must be submitted electronically.
+Once an applicant submits their reference information, the references will receive an email with a link directly to the application portal where they will complete a very brief form regarding their support for the application.
 Recommendations submitted will not be visible to the applicant.

 You can save and return to your application later to complete it.
 When you are satisfied with your responses, “save and finalize” to submit your application.
 Once the application has been submitted, you cannot return to edit the form.